Long-eared owl: Vocalizations and ear morphology

 The vocalizations of this species are highly variable.
 Amongst owls of all ages, long-eared owls in Michigan were recorded to have made 23 different vocalizations.
 Karel Voous considered them to likely be the most diverse vocalists of all owl species in the Northern hemisphere.
 The song of the male long-eared owl is a deep whoop, which is repeated at intervals of several seconds.
 It starts with some hoots at slightly lower pitch before reaching full volume and quality.
 On calm nights, this song may carry over up to 1 to 2 km away (at least to human auditory perception).
 The song of the male is around 400 hertz.
 In North America, some observers have considered the male's song as analogous to the deep cooing of band-tailed pigeons (Patagioenas fasciata).
 Females gives a weaker, less clear and much higher pitched song with a nasal quality.
 In nearly all owl species, the females, despite being typically the larger sex, have smaller syrinx than the males and so tend to have less powerful voices.
 The call of the female is at times compared to a weak tin whistle and is only audible at close range, being about 4-5 halftones higher than the song of the male.
 Females usually call only in duet with male during courtship, but also when the nest is selected and around the beginning of incubation (probably in conjunction with food-begging).
-In fact, close study has revealed that female calling may occur as frequently as every 2–8 seconds at times of night between nest selection and egg laying.
-Both sexes utter a cat-like, somewhat hoarse jaiow notes or high yip-yip notes, the latter reminiscent of a call made by barn owls.
+Female calling may occur as frequently as every 2–8 seconds at times of night between nest selection and egg laying.
+Both sexes utter a cat-like, hoarse jaiow notes or high yip-yip notes, the latter reminiscent of a call made by barn owls.
 When disturbed near the nest holding young, both parents may utter a series of tinny tones, watt-watt-watt-watt.
 During the period of courtship the male flies around and flaps its wing around, producing a clapping sound.
-During the display flight, the male may make as many as 20 claps.
-As with many owls, all ages may produce hissing sounds and bill snapping when they feel threatened, especially in the context of nesting.
+During the display flight, the male make as many as 20 claps.
+As with many owls, all ages produce hissing sounds and bill snapping when they feel threatened, especially in the context of nesting.
 Fledging young call all with high-pitched, drawn-out notes, variously transcribed as feek, peeyee and pzeei, and are often likened to the noise of a gate swinging on a rusty hinge.